Coarse-to-Fine Hierarchical Alignment for UAV-based Human Detection using Diffusion Models: Introduction

 \section{Introduction}

-While deep learning-based detectors have achieved remarkable performance on benchmark suites such as COCO ~\cite{DBLP:conf/eccv/LinMBHPRDZ14} and Open-Images ~\cite{kuznetsova2020open}, their success is fundamentally dependent on \emph{large-scale, labor-intensive human annotations}.
-The creation of such datasets is a monumental effort—Microsoft COCO alone required over 25,000 worker-hours.
-This reliance on manual annotation creates a significant bottleneck, rendering these powerful models costly or even infeasible to deploy in many long-tail or safety-critical domains, such as drone-view imagery, rare-defect inspection, and robotics.
+Human detection is a critical task across numerous computer vision and robotics applications, including search and rescue, disaster response, and urban surveillance.
+While deep learning has driven remarkable advances in human object detection on standard benchmarks like COCO~~\autocite{DBLP:conf/eccv/LinMBHPRDZ14} and Open-Images~~\autocite{kuznetsova2020open}, these models rely on prohibitively expensive, large-scale annotations (e.g., over 25,000 worker-hours for COCO).
+This reliance creates a severe bottleneck for Unmanned Aerial Vehicle (UAV) applications.
+Human detection in UAV imagery is inherently a long-tailed, low-data vision task; it is characterized by extreme variations in scale, viewpoint, and background, alongside the high cost of collecting and annotating real-world aerial data.
+Consequently, this sheer scarcity of accurately labeled training data significantly degrades the effectiveness of standard deep learning-based detectors.

-\textbf{Synthetic data emerges as an attractive alternative}\\ The ability of modern game engines and generative models to render massive volumes of labeled data at negligible marginal cost offers a compelling alternative to manual annotation \cite{DBLP:conf/cvpr/TremblayPABJATC18,DBLP:conf/nips/FuTSC0DI23}.
-However, the promise of synthetic data is consistently undermined by the notorious \emph{sim-to-real} (Sim2Real) domain gap.
-This discrepancy between simulated and real-world images is the primary cause of poor generalization, as detectors trained on synthetic data often fail when deployed on real photographs due to subtle yet critical differences in low-level appearance, lighting, and textures~\cite{DBLP:journals/corr/abs-1806-09755}.
-Bridging this gap remains a significant and open problem, particularly for the unique and highly variable conditions of UAV-captured imagery.
+To overcome this data scarcity, training models on synthetic data has emerged as a highly attractive solution.
+Modern game engines ~\autocite{sanders2016introduction} and generative models ~\autocite{goodfellow2020generative, rombach2022high} can render massive volumes of accurately labeled data at a negligible marginal cost~~\autocite{DBLP:conf/cvpr/TremblayPABJATC18,DBLP:conf/nips/FuTSC0DI23}.
+However, this potential is severely undermined by the notorious \emph{sim-to-real} (Sim2Real) domain gap.
+Detectors trained exclusively on synthetic data frequently fail during real-world deployment due to critical discrepancies in lighting, texture, and low-level appearance~~\autocite{DBLP:journals/corr/abs-1806-09755}.
+Bridging this gap remains a formidable open challenge, particularly given the highly variable conditions unique to UAV imagery.

+To address this bottleneck, state-of-the-art diffusion models have emerged as powerful tools for Sim2Real style transfer, leveraging their capacity to generate photorealistic images while preserving underlying content~~\autocite{DBLP:conf/cvpr/RombachBLEO22, DBLP:conf/iclr/PodellELBDMPR24}.
+However, their deployment in critical domains like UAV-based object detection is impeded by two primary hurdles.
+First, existing diffusion-based adaptation methods are highly data-dependent, requiring abundant real-world images for fine-tuning.
+This renders them impractical for the common few-shot scenarios where target-domain data is scarce.
+Second, standard style transfer techniques frequently fail on UAV imagery due to the prevalence of small objects, such as human pedestrians.
+During the global translation process, diffusion models often corrupt the semantic structures of these small objects, hallucinating severe artifacts and destroying the precise features required for robust detection.